 The better your team uses the system, the better the output.
 Team members not properly acquainted with using each workflow may cut corners, get impatient, and give up completely, ultimately taking that particular process offline and making the automation redundant.

 3. Regular monitoring is another way to ensure your automated workflows are working for you.
-Observe the time being saved, the efficiency of your team, and also take their opinion into consideration: do they find that they have become more productive and are spending more time on what matters?
+Observe the time being saved and the efficiency of your team.
+Also, take their opinion into consideration: Do they find that they have become more productive?
+Or Are they spending more time on what matters?